ITMicaH/Powershell-functions/Windows/AppX/README.md

 ## UpdateAppxFromFileshare.ps1

 ### Description
 This script will update locally provisioned AppX-packages from a fileshare.
+You can use it to update AppX packages on FAT clients.